7.4.226-stable Switch to dev

 registerCustomElement('app-sensor', AppSensor);

-With our custom web component we just need to map it our desired type and automatically passing an object of that type will return our custom web component
+With our custom web component we just need to map it to our desired type and automatically passing an object of that type will return our custom web component

 import { GuiFactory } from '@greycat/web';